jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 ### Model Form ###

-Logistic regression is a classification algorithm that predicts the probablity that an observation belongs to a class.
-For our purposes we will use information about each passinger, their age, sex, etc, to estimate the probability that they survivied the long night at sea in 1912.
+Logistic regression is a classification algorithm that predicts the probability that an observation belongs to a class.
+For our purposes we will use information about each passenger, their age, sex, etc, to estimate the probability that they survived the long night.

 In machine learning logistic regression is categorised as one of the linear models, along with linear regression - no points awarded for that one.
 My understanding is that the important class attribute of being a linear model is the model features being added together to constitute the output, as opposed to using multiplication or exponents.

 Displaying our model form with logistic regression is a two part process.
-Function Z below is a linear combination of the product of our paramaters (B0, B1, ..., Bn) & features from the Titanic dataset.
+Function Z below is a linear combination of the product of our parameters (B0, B1, ..., Bn) & features from the Titanic dataset.
 I know I *just said* that the class quality of linear models precludes multiplication in the model form but the heavenly father has confirmed to me that this doesn't constitute a breach.

 *Z = B0xBiasTerm + B1xPclass + B2xAge + B3xSex_female + B4xSex_male + B5xEmbarked_C + B6xEmbarked_Q + B7xEmbarked_S*